jssteinberg/config/README.md

 ## Neovim

-Neovim config with a focus on web front-end coding, but should be very usable for everything.
+Functional, lightweight and vim-way Neovim config with a focus on web front-end coding, but should be quite usable for everything.

-***CSS!** Autocompleting CSS with LSP (`:LspInstall cssls`) does not work.
+*__CSS!__ Autocompleting CSS with LSP (`:LspInstall cssls`) does not work.
 Uninstall cssls (`:LspUninstall cssls`) and autocompletion will work via omni completion.*

 ---